ibrahimh3/Vehicles-Project/README.md

 ### Porsche

 Once all of the data is categorized and analyzed appropriately, a data set for Porsche specific vehicles can be uploaded so that differences in between the two data sets can be seen.
-This is extremely useful, as it shows the differences in between the trends of general cars and Porsche sales.
+This is extremely useful, as it shows the differences in between the trends of general cars & Porsche sales.

 <img src="https://github.com/ibrahimh3/Vehicles-Project/blob/main/Chart%204.png?raw=true" alt="Image 4" width="400" />